nscamp/nscamp/index.md

 It looks like there is quite a bit of interest in a developer weekend and the people we talked to were pretty excited about it.
 So, we decided to put our hands up to organise the first NSCamp.

+Although the exact location [isn't yet worked out](/where.html), NSCamp will be held near Melbourne, Victoria, Australia.

 What's going to happen there?
 -----------------------------